 Dabbling in art and craft activities can be hugely beneficial to a child's development and it is never too early to start.
 Here are 10 reasons why.

-Being a doting father, Gautam could not take his eyes off his daughter, who was absorbed in colouring the picture.
+Being a doting father, Gautam could not take his eyes off his daughter, who was absorbed in coloring the picture.
 Holding a crayon firmly in her fingers and eyes set on the picture, little Ananya was a picture of focus and concentration.
 She seemed to be enjoying the activity.

-Doing art and craft activities requires the involvement of the mind, body and emotions.
+Doing art and craft activities requires the involvement of the mind, body, and emotions.
 As such, they play an important role in the holistic development of children.
 Here are a few ways art and craft activities can benefit your child.

 2. Enhance cognitive skills: These activities employ the senses and encourage neural connections.
-Children’s brain synapses (connecting points between brain cells) are stimulated as they experiment and create.
-Also, art promotes ‘executive function’ – a set of mental skills that help us pay attention, switch focus, plan and organise, multitask, remember details and manage time.
+Children's brain synapses (connecting points between brain cells) are stimulated as they experiment and create.
+Also, art promotes 'executive function' - a set of mental skills that help us pay attention, switch focus, plan and organize, multitask, remember details and manage time.

 5. Develop self-esteem: Creating a piece of art, however simple, enhances children's self-esteem.
 When a child completes an art and craft activity and adults praise him, he feels happy and confident.
 So, it is important to choose art and craft activities based on the age of children.
 Also, adults must keep in mind that when a child finishes his activity, he should be praised for the effort he put in and not the product.

 6. Boost creative skills: Art is a domain where children can use their active imagination productively.
 According to the US-based International Child Art Foundation, children who are exposed to art acquires the special ability to think creatively, be original and discover new things.